United Quest℠ Card review: Best of both worlds?

 How does the United Quest card compare to other travel cards?

-Though the United Quest card comes with a great sign-up bonus and plenty of compelling perks for United loyalists, it carries a steep annual fee and locks you into redeeming your rewards with United and its partner airlines.
+Though the United Quest card comes with a decent sign-up bonus and plenty of compelling perks for United loyalists, it carries a steep annual fee and locks you into redeeming your rewards with United and its partner airlines.
 On the flipside, it lacks some of the top-tier benefits you can find on luxury travel cards.

 These alternatives either cost less, offer additional perks or are part of a more flexible rewards program: